Sosik1/RR2023_project/README.md

 Created by Rafal K and Marcin Z.

-This project is a reproduction and hopefully an extension of ARIMA Time Series Forecasting - S&P 500 Stock by Yassine Sfaihi.The aim of the research is to verify whether the S&P 500 market price can be accurately forecasted using conventional time series analysis tools.In the extension of the project, the ARIMA model will be compared with a much more advanced machine learning technique - neural networks.
+This project is a reproduction and hopefully an extension of ARIMA Time Series Forecasting - S&P 500 Stock by Yassine Sfaihi.The aim of the research is to verify whether the S&P 500 market price can be accurately forecasted using conventional time series analysis tools.In the extension of the project, the ARIMA model will be compared with a much more advanced machine learning technique - the LSTM neural network.

-# Quickstart
+# How to reproduce

 The `/output` directory contains prerendered output files for your convenience.
 However, if you want, you can render them yourself.